 The health and safety of our participants and staff is, as always, a top priority.

-Effective Monday, March 16, all programming of Episcopal Community Services is postponed, with the exception of St. Barnabas Mission emergency shelter, which continues its essential services.
+All in-person programming of Episcopal Community Services is postponed, with the exception of St. Barnabas Mission emergency shelter, which continues its essential services.

-Additionally, our administrative offices are closed, and we are asking all non-essential staff, across all sites, to work remotely until further notice.
+Our administrative offices are closed, and we are asking all non-essential staff, across all sites, to work remotely until further notice.

 We are continuously monitoring the evolving developments in the Coronavirus (COVID-19) outbreak in Philadelphia and around the world.
 Our Leadership team continues to consider any changes we may need to make to our programming and operations for the well-being of our community.